Selkirk College is changing the conversation around sexual violence on campus and in our community. A violence free culture involves everyone.

 How to Support Each Other - Listen, Believe, Refer

-Selkirk College has carefully developed a Hand Guide offering direction to support services at the college and in the community.
-It also offers steps to supporting someone who opens up about experiences with sexual violence.
+Selkirk College has carefully developed a Hand Guide offering direction with steps to supporting someone who opens up about experiences with sexual violence.

 Pyramid created by Ranger Cervix & Jaime Chandra.
 November 2017.